awsdocs/aws-resource-groups-user-guide/doc_source/tag-policies-prereqs.md

 ## Amazon S3 Bucket Policy for Storing Report<a name="bucket-policy"></a>

-To create an organization\-wide compliance report, you must grant access for the tag policies service principal to an Amazon S3 bucket for report storage\.
+To create an organization\-wide compliance report, you must grant access for the tag policies service principal to an Amazon S3 bucket in the US East \(N\.
+Virginia\) Region for report storage\.
 Attach the following bucket policy to the bucket:

 ```
 {